Frequently Asked Questions

 Do the platforms corrode, and thus cause pollution or prove unstable?

 Offshore oil and gas platforms are made of steel, which over time corrodes into iron oxide (rust).
-However, California platforms are covered with crustaceans which seals the steel off from oxygen.
-Thereby, slowing the rate of corrosion.
-Moreover, the rate of corrosion in the ocean is low and most experts believe that oil platforms will last upwards of two to three hundred years without maintenance before collapsing.
+However, the rate of corrosion in the ocean is low and most experts believe that oil platforms will last upwards of two to three hundred years without maintenance before collapsing.

-In the Gulf of Mexico, where R2R has been implemented for over 20 years, corrosion has not been a problem.
-The Louisiana Department of Wildlife and Fisheries notes that, "the use of obsolete oil and gas platforms in Louisiana has proven to be highly successful.
+In Louisiana, where R2R has been implemented for over 20 years, the Department of Wildlife and Fisheries has commented that "the use of obsolete oil and gas platforms in Louisiana has proven to be highly successful.
 Their large numbers, design, longevity and stability have provided a number of advantages."

 How will implementing R2R affect commercial fishing?